olesyakr/HOWTO/HOWTO_pictures_video_in_Markup.md

 # HOWTO insert pictures and other media into Markup file
-example of uses can be to create more interesting README file

 Hi,
 My name is Olesya.
 I like new technologies and would like to learn how to code to create something useful.

-My HOWTO notes for README file:
+My HOWTO notes for a Markup file in Github: example of uses can be to create more interesting README file

 ### 1. to add a code snippet, add three tildes \~~~ on the line above and below the desired code.

    for example, write this in Markdown: